symfony2admingenerator/symfony2admingenerator.github.com/documentation/form-advanced.markdown

 ## Choose your types

 You'll probably dream it, changing your forms aspect without writing php.
 I'm also a dreamer.
-I'll do it for us.
+I've do it for us.

 First of all, i'll show you some samples.